SpivEgin/dimension/README.md

 ### The config file

-Copy the config.toml from the exampleSite folder into your Hugo site's root folder.
+Copy the `config.toml` from the exampleSite folder into your Hugo site's root folder.
 Change the fields as needed.
 Add or delete social media by following the examples in the file.
 You may need to look up the [font-awesome](http://fontawesome.io/) icon names.
 The icon field should be filled out without the "fa" prefix.
 The icon field for Twitter should be 'twitter' instead of 'fa-twitter'.

+You can change the logo as well with font-awesome icons.
+The default is set to `fa-diamond`.

 ### Changing pictures